Face Recognition Lets Palestinians Cross Israeli Checkposts Fast, But Raises Concerns

 Defenders of the technology say its use in the West Bank should not be surprising.

 "Israel [has] enemies," said Shabtai Shoval of the Israeli security technology company Suspect Detection Systems.
 "Privacy ... is not really an issue in the West Bank.
-Because it's either us or the Palestinian authorities, everybody is monitoring everybody, because everybody's afraid from everybody."
+Because it's either us or the Palestinian authorities, everybody is monitoring everybody, because everybody's afraid [of] everybody."

-The Palestinian Authority's security services monitor Palestinian social media accounts, and have allegedly collaborated with the CIA to spy on the phone conversations of senior Palestinian figures, but a Palestinian official told NPR that Palestinian authorities don't have face recognition technologies.
+The Palestinian Authority's security services monitor Palestinian social media accounts and have allegedly collaborated with the CIA to spy on the phone conversations of senior Palestinian figures, but a Palestinian official told NPR that Palestinian authorities don't have face recognition technologies.

 Shoval's company has developed a device that measures thermal responses in faces that detect changes in temperature indicating heightened emotion that could indicate possible suspects seeking to carry out an attack.